-It may be an offence under Section 29B of the Public Order Act 1986 if artworks involve the use of threatening, insulting or abusive words, images or actions, that are intended to - or are likely to - stir up hatred on the grounds of religion or sexual orientation.
-It is an offence to intentionally stir up religious hatred by using threatening words or behaviour, including in an artistic context.
+It may be an offence under Section 29B of the Public Order Act 1986 if art works involve the use of threatening, abusive or insulting words, images or actions, that are intended to - or are likely to - stir hatred on the grounds of religion or sexual orientation.
+It is an offence to intentionally stir religious hatred by using threatening words or behaviour, including in an artistic context.